mcasellas/dev.mcasellas.com/README.md

   - Development of automation scripts and the design of new tools.
   - Migration to a DWDM based transmission across the network.
   - M&A integration of newly acquired networks.
-  - Deployment of new PoP's and services
+  - Deployment of new PoP's and services.
-  - Monitoring and linux administration
+  - Monitoring and linux administration.

 **NOC Technician** @ [Adamo Telecom](https://adamo.es) _(Jun 2019 - Jun 2021)_ <br>
 Resolving core network incidents and providing enterprise customer support at Adamo's Network Operation Center (NOC).